 Storage and Ease of Packing

-Most duffel bags have plenty of capacity to haul heavy loads for extended durations, but each model has different design choices that impact its storage efficiency, organization capabilities, and ease of packing.
-In this category, we compared each bag's main storage compartment and how easy it was to load with typical travel items and oddly shaped equipment.
-We evaluated whether the bag held its shape while empty to aid in packing and whether straps, flaps, and zippers got in the way.
-We also analyzed how useful smaller pockets or compartments were for keeping gear organized and the ease of accessing the smaller and main compartments.
+Most duffel bags have ample capacity to haul heavy loads for extended periods, but each model has different design choices that affect storage efficiency, organization, and ease of packing.
+In this category, we compared each bag's main storage compartment and how easy it was to load with typical travel items as well as oddly shaped equipment.

-Our years of testing and side-by-side comparison have taught us that we almost always prefer large D-shaped zippered openings over straight “I” style zippers.
+Our years of testing and side-by-side comparisons have taught us that we almost always prefer large D-shaped zippered openings to straight "I"-style zippers, and the market has followed that preference.
 Most larger duffels we tested do have the D-shaped opening, which makes it easier to flip the top back and access the contents of our bag unfettered.
 Some of the most travel-focused options have heavy-duty zippers that can be locked, and zipper pulls to help close up bags packed to capacity.

 Ergonomic zipper pulls, D-shaped zipper openings, and internal pockets help you access and store your gear more efficiently.

-A bag's ease of packing is an important feature, and everyone has struggled to zip closed a fully stuffed bag when it is overloaded just beyond its capacity.
-In this case, we appreciated the internal compression straps on many bags, including the Osprey Transporter and Patagonia Black Hole, and the external compression straps on the REI Big Haul.
-Large zipper pulls also help if you're cramming a duffel to max capacity.
+Every overpacker knows the struggle of trying to zip closed an already stuffed bag with just one. more. sweater.
+In this case, internal compression straps can be a lifesaver.
+These are included internally on the Osprey Transporter and Patagonia Black Hole, and externally on the REI Big Haul and Osprey Sojourn Wheeled Travel Pack.
+Large zipper pulls also help you get a better grip if you're cramming a duffel to max capacity.

-Most bags we tested feature cavernous internal storage compartments well-equipped to haul a ton of gear or clothes.
+Many bags we tested feature cavernous internal storage compartments well-equipped to haul a ton of gear or clothes.
 While all fine and dandy, a few internal or external zippered pockets are crucial for avoiding smaller items getting lost in the abyss.
-It's even more necessary for separating wet shoes or dirty laundry.
+It's also helpful to separate wet shoes or dirty laundry.
 Both The North Face Voyager and REI Big Haul have dual internal mesh organization pockets, as well as small external pockets to help keep your gear organized.
-The Voyager also has a removable divider in the main compartment that can be installed two different ways to break up the main compartment into sections.
+The Voyager also has a removable divider in the main compartment that can be installed in two positions to break up the main compartment into sections.

-The Thule Chasm has two massive mesh pockets on the lid's bottom side, a third hanging inside, and an external pocket on top.
+The Thule Chasm has two massive mesh pockets on the bottom of the lid, a third hanging inside, and an external pocket on top.
 Similarly, the Patagonia Black Hole 100L, the REI Co-op Big Haul, and the Gregory Alpaca 90L each have one external pocket and two internal pockets.
 The smaller versions of the Black Hole and Alpaca lacked dedicated external pockets, but we loved the zippered mesh pouches on the inside of the lid.

-While they don't win any competitions for storage or small organization compartments, we need to give credit to both The North Face Base Camp and the REI Roadtripper for the sheer volume and depth of their main compartments and their ability to pack away large quantities of equipment.
+While they don't win any competitions for storage or small organization compartments, we need to give credit to both The North Face Base Camp and the REI Roadtripper for the sheer volume and depth of their main compartments and their ability to pack away large quantities of just about anything.

 Ease of Transport

-Many adventure duffels in our lineup have included backpack straps and forego the traditional sling strap, making them easier to carry when fully loaded.
-Different models have slightly different strap geometry, padding levels, and adjustability ranges.
-The Osprey Transporter goes above and beyond in this category.
+Sans wheels, backpack carry is the most comfortable option, most of the time, and the Osprey Transporter goes above and beyond in this category.
 It has the most comfortable backpack carry system, including well-padded shoulder straps and an adjustable chest strap.
 The backpack harness on the Transporter can be quickly stowed inside its storage compartment on the top lid and easily deployed again with only two side-release buckles.
-While this bag does not include traditional briefcase-style carry handles, it has four heavy-duty padded grab handles — one on each end — that make it simple to lug around or to carry by your side for moderate distances.
+While this bag does not include traditional briefcase-style carry handles, it has four heavy-duty padded grab handles that make it simple to lug around or to carry by your side for moderate distances.
 Even as one of the larger bags in our lineup, the Transporter is a breeze to load up and haul out.

-The Thule Chasm is another impressively comfortable backpack carry model.
+The Thule Chasm is another option with an impressively comfortable backpack carry.
 Though it lacks the sternum strap of the Osprey Transporter, the Chasm's backpack straps are very comfortable.
 They quickly detach with a T grip at the top and plastic buckles at the bottom for easy conversion.
 It also features snaps on the sides to hold the suitcase-style handles out of the way when you don't need them.

 Detachable straps on the Thule provide quick transitions at the airport to prepare bags for flight.